smartobjectoriented/so3/ADDITIONS.md

 * `cukinia.conf` is the configuration for the [cukinia](https://github.com/savoirfairelinux/cukinia) test suite.
 It holds the tests that should be run during the "test" stage of the pipeline.
 * `setup_cukinia.sh` a script to setup the cukinia executable.

+### Pipeline Steps sub folder

+The Jenkinsfile that describes the pipeline will call the associated script from this folder `ci/pipeline_steps` for each step of the pipeline.
+This is done to make it more convenient to run each step manually..

 ### Test Scripts sub folder

 Supplemental test scripts are stored in `ci/test_scripts`.